alexpolt/alexpolt.github.io/src/empty-value.md

   Now, all that pain would be justified if only there were no choice.
 But we have a choice!
   So here is my idea.

-> *If we make the firm statement that a bind to an r-ref parameter is always followed by a move
+> *If we make the firm statement that a bind to an r-value reference parameter is always followed
-> (sensible requirement), then we can assume that the r-value has become an empty value.
-So don't
+> by a move (sensible requirement), then we can assume that the r-value has become an empty value.
-> call a destructor on such a value.*
+> So don't call a destructor on such a value.*

   Do you see?
 If we have that rule, then suddenly you don't need any of that mess with checking `if( data ) blah blah`.
 Just do normal destructor.
 Okay.
 We don't have to abandon our beloved move constructors and move assignment operators.
 Let's just introduce the rule (sorry for the lame language):

-> *Any empty value is an r-value after being bound to an r-ref function parameter in a function
+> *Any empty value is an r-value after being bound to an r-value reference function parameter
-> call and the end of the function call.
-If the class of the empty value object doesn't have
+> in a function call and the end of the function call.
+If the class of the empty value object
-> a user-defined move constructor then skip destructing that object.*
+> doesn't have a user-defined move constructor then skip destructing that object.*

   This way the user has a choice (the user can =default the move constructor for example or have implicit one) and avoid extra bugs in their code.